heavyai/heavydb/docs/source/execution/optimizer.rst

                                                 represent a `LIMIT` or `OFFSET`.
 LogicalValues          RelLogicalValues         Relational expression whose value is a sequence of zero or more
                                                 literal row values.
-LogicalTableModify     RelModify                Modifies a table.
-Expression occurs
-                                                as a result of `DELETE`, or `UPDATE` SQL statements.
 =====================  =======================  ==================================================================

 ``RelAlgNode``